mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 > For more details, checkout [link-underline-hover codemod](https://github.com/mui-org/material-ui/blob/next/packages/material-ui-codemod/README.md#link-underline-hover)

 Once you have completed the codemod step, try running your application again.
-At this point, it should be running without error otherwise checkout [Troubleshooting](#troubleshooting) section.
+At this point, it should be running without error.
+Otherwise check out the [Troubleshooting](#troubleshooting) section.
 Next step, handling breaking changes in each component.

 ## Handling breaking changes